Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Introduction

-To this end, many-body localized (MBL) systems have been argued to be a viable option due to the slow growth of entanglement leading to a relatively long decoherence time-scale, where the existence of {\sl $\ell-$bits} (representing intensive conservation laws) has the potential to be used as logical qubits. \cite{Yao_arxiv_2015, Nandkishore_annurev-conmatphys_2015, Abanin_MBL, lbits1, Serbyn, Vosk_PhysRevX, Agarwal_PhysRevLett, ZnidaricMBL2, Bar_Lev_PhysRevLett, DaleyMBL, MBLexp, ZnidaricMBL,MBLent2,MBLent3,MBLEnt4}.
-However, the most studied disorder-induced MBL $\ell-$bits exhibit dephasing \cite{footnote} due to random frequencies coming from the disorder, making them sub-optimal for hosting quantum coherent structures like qubits \cite{MBLdephasing1}.
+To this end, many-body localized (MBL) systems have been argued to be a viable option due to the slow growth of entanglement leading to a relatively long decoherence time-scale, where the existence of {\sl $\ell-$bits} (representing intensive conservation laws) has the potential to be used as logical qubits \cite{Yao_arxiv_2015, Nandkishore_annurev-conmatphys_2015, Abanin_MBL, lbits1, Serbyn, Vosk_PhysRevX, Agarwal_PhysRevLett, ZnidaricMBL2, Bar_Lev_PhysRevLett, DaleyMBL, MBLexp, ZnidaricMBL,MBLent2,MBLent3,MBLEnt4}.
+However, the most studied disorder-induced MBL $\ell-$bits exhibit dephasing \footnote{By dephasing here we mean that the numerous $\ell$-bits coming into the dynamics with incommensurate (random) frequencies destructively interfere with the noise dynamics rather than coherent dynamics.} due to random frequencies coming from the disorder, making them sub-optimal for hosting quantum coherent structures like qubits \cite{MBLdephasing1}.

-Recently, disorder-free MBL, a.k.a, Stark MBL (SMBL) has been demonstrated both theoretically and experimentally \cite{Stark1, Stark2, guo2020stark, devendra_SMBL1, devendra_SMBL2, Wang}.
-Such an MBL occurs due to an applied gradient field to an otherwise translationally invariant system and exhibits oscillations of various many-body observables in numerical calculations\cite{Stark2, Ribeiro}, and in ultra-cold atom and trapped ion experiments \cite{Scherg, morong2021observation}, along with Hilbert-space fragmentation \cite{Scherg, StarkFrag2} and quantum many-body scars \cite{PapicStark}.
+Recently, disorder-free MBL, also known as Stark MBL (SMBL) has been demonstrated both theoretically and experimentally \cite{Stark1, Stark2, guo2020stark, devendra_SMBL1, devendra_SMBL2, Wang}.
+Such an MBL occurs due to an applied gradient field to an otherwise translationally invariant system and exhibits oscillations of various many-body observables in numerical calculations \cite{Stark2, Ribeiro}, and in ultra-cold atom and trapped ion experiments \cite{Scherg, morong2021observation}, along with Hilbert-space fragmentation \cite{Scherg, StarkFrag2} and quantum many-body scars \cite{PapicStark}.

 SMBL too exhibits spatially quasi-localized dynamical $\ell-$bits that are stable over a long time, with decay time-scale that is exponentially long in the (Stark) field gradient \cite{Buca_l-bit}.
-Consequently, SMBL system shows many-body Bloch oscillations in correlation functions at frequencies given by the dynamical {\sl $\ell-$bits} \cite{Buca_l-bit,Buca,Buca2,Marko1,BucaOTOC}.
+Consequently, the SMBL system shows many-body Bloch oscillations in correlation functions at frequencies given by the dynamical {\sl $\ell-$bits} \cite{Buca_l-bit, Buca, Buca2, Marko1, BucaOTOC}.